 -

-London, England: A melting pot of global cuisines, offering everything from traditional British fare to cutting-edge fusion dishes.
+London, England: A melting pot of global cuisines, offering everything from traditional British fare to current fusion dishes Which is the point..

 -